How To Know If You’re Burnt-Out and What To Do About It

 “For me, I know I’m burnt-out when every little thing brings me down,” psychology student Alex Nicole noted.
 “Every comment someone makes or every situation that doesn’t go perfectly feels as though it went terribly, even if it objectively wasn’t a big deal.
 It’s like my self-esteem gets so worn away I can’t handle imperfection.”

 Burnout goes beyond your typical level of stress and has serious consequences.
 Many students who have experienced burnout reported their mental health, work performance, and relationships suffering.
-Amend Psychology, a psychological service in Lexington, pointed out an overreaction or an under-reaction to an otherwise normal concern or event is a telling sign of student burnout.
+Amend Psychology, a psychological service in Lexington, pointed out that an overreaction or an under-reaction to an otherwise normal concern or event is a telling sign of student burnout.
 Other common symptoms of burnout include feelings of hopelessness, cynicism, and detachment.
 This state of mind can often lead to changes in sleeping and eating habits, with some individuals over-sleeping or over-eating while others don’t sleep or eat enough.

 “I dropped about 10 lbs [in just two weeks] and was falling asleep in my classes all the time,” Creative Industries student Elaina Pawelka recalled of a time she experienced burnout from juggling too much at once.
 “I knew I had to get my health in check and plan my schedule better.”